IMax153/ternary-search-trie/README.md

 ## Acknowledgments

 - This project was heavily inspired by work done by @jakwings on [node-ternary-search-trie](https://github.com/jakwings/node-ternary-search-trie).
 This project differs in that it is written in TypeScript and chose to implement the underlying functionality of the tree by making heavy use of recursion instead of loops.
-- Also the printing functionality of the tree is a replica of [treeify](https://github.com/notatestuser/treeify) from @notatestuser, but implemented in TypeScript.